Last update: December 15, 2024

 What is fermentation?

-It's a metabolic process where an organism converts a carbohydrate, such as sugar, into an alcohol or an acid.
-This transformation is the key to creating many of the foods and beverages we love today.
+Fermentation is a metabolic process where an organism converts a carbohydrate, like sugar, into an alcohol or an acid.
+This transformation is the key to creating many of the foods and beverages you love today.

 How does fermentation work?